willsam100/Presentations/slides/index.md

 - A single model to repsent all data/state in the application
 - a function(s) to update the state
 - function to render the state
-- function to handle user action
+- function/type to model user actions

 ***
 ### The Elm Architecture